Philosophy

 The person who does not want to be bothered

-This is the lifter who turns off all notifications, doesn't post gym selfies, and picks tools that behave like utilities.
-Not antisocial, just don't want their training data on someone else's feed.
-The other aspect of this is being completely turned off by cheerleading, streaks, and go get 'em tiger stuff.
+This is the lifter who is completely turned off by cheerleading, streaks, and go get 'em tiger stuff.
 I dont need the chat GPT personality, or a fake life coach, in the gym.

 VibeRep sends exactly one push notification - rest time is up.
 When you finish a workout, the app gives you basic stats.
 No "great job!"
 No confetti.
 No "share with friends?"
 No streaks, no badges, no gamification.
 The app doesn't care if you skip a week.
 It doesn't track your "consistency."
 You train when you want to train.